Callaecian language

-Gallaecian or Northwestern Hispano-Celtic is the name given to a pre-Roman Celtic language, spoken by the ancient Gallaeci in northwestern Iberia.
-The linguistic situation of pre-Roman north-west Iberia is complex, as it includes inscriptions that contain clearly Celtic linguistic features and others that do not and are probably related to Lusitanian.
-The region became the Roman province of Gallaecia, which is now divided between the Spanish regions of Galicia, the western parts of Asturias, León and Zamora, and the Norte Region of Portugal.
+Callaecian is the pre-Roman language, or languages, spoken by the ancient Callaeci in northwestern Iberia.
+The region became the Roman province of Callaecia, which is now divided between the Spanish regions of Galicia, the western parts of Asturias, León and Zamora, and the Norte Region of Portugal.
+The linguistic situation of pre-Roman Callaecia is complex, as it combines linguistic materials that resemble Celtic features and others that do not, probably related to Lusitanian.